cloud-yantra-oss/helm/README.md

 # Repository of Helm Charts

 A repository holding public Helm Charts, which are opinionated for development using Rancher Desktop.
-Should work on other installation of K8s, as well.
+They should work on another installation of K8s, as well.

 ## How to use the repo?